Loading Events

 Objectives

-The objectives of the roundtable are to:
+The objectives of this roundtable are to:

-• Review the state of science and develop strategies to address knowledge gaps and unmet needs related to psoriatic arthritis research, health care, and comorbid conditions in women;
+• Review the state of science and develop strategies to address knowledge gaps and unmet needs related to psoriatic arthritis research, health care, and comorbid conditions in women

-• Promote science-based health care policies that advocate for comprehensive access and coverage to diagnostics, health care, and clinical trials for women living with psoriatic arthritis;
+• Promote science-based health care policies that advocate for comprehensive access and coverage to diagnostics, health care, and clinical trials for women living with psoriatic arthritis

-• Develop materials to expand education and raise awareness about psoriatic arthritis among women, health care providers, and policy stakeholders.
+• Develop materials to expand education and raise awareness about psoriatic arthritis among women, health care providers, and policy stakeholders

 Roundtable Participants